HOUSE OF CURSES

-JOSH: What is up my dudes?!
-Yeah... it’s never fun, but it is what it is.
-I know if everyone could be here they would be here, but unfortunately in this day and age, decisions have to be made that affect the livelihoods of our members and their families.
-One thing we preach hard in this band is always family first.
-We all are married with kids, and we answer to a much higher authority, so as sad as it makes us, it’s totally understandable and there is absolutely no ill will held by anyone toward anyone for making a decision that is better for them or their family.
-We will be making a more detailed announcement hopefully coming real soon.
-And In HoC fashion, it’ll be in a big profound way...
+JOSH: Yeah... it’s never fun, but it is what it is.
+I know if everyone could be here they would be, but unfortunately in this day and age, decisions have to be made that affect the livelihoods of our members and their families.
+One thing we preach hard in this band is always "family first."
+We all are married with kids, and we answer to a much higher authority, so as sad as it makes us, it’s totally understandable and there is no ill will held by anyone or making a decision that is better for their family.
+We will be making a more detailed announcement real soon.

-KM: Keep us in the loop and we'll share the news with you.
+KM: Keep us in the loop and we'll share the news.
 The band came together in 2015.
 You’ve had some success with Hex’d, Lucky Stars and Demons.
 You’ve also done a Depeche Mode cover that’s gotten some attention.
 When is the full album coming out?

 JOSH: We are still currently tracking our next EP.
-We went to Architekt Studios in Butler, New Jersey in Sept of ‘19 with hopes of having it out sometime in the summer of this year but the world ended and I think everyone is trying to figure this new world order of things.
+We went to Architekt Studios in Butler, New Jersey on Sept of ‘19 with hopes of having it out sometime in the summer of this year, but the world ended and I think everyone is trying to figure this new world order of things.
 As far as a full album goes, I’m not so sure the fans or the public want full albums anymore.
-We tend to write an albums worth (or 6 at this point) of material and we pick a vibe and then select the songs that fit in that vibe anyway.
-So as soon as we can get this one out, we will probably be refining scratch tracks we kinda through together to see the vibe they put out.
+We tend to write an albums worth (or 6 at this point) of material, and we pick a vibe and then select the songs that fit in that vibe.
+So as soon as we can get this one out, we will probably be refining scratch tracks we kinda threw together to see the vibe they put out.

 KM: Has the pandemic put the brakes on writing and recording or have you taken this time to make an opportunity out of it and get more creative?

-KM: Making some excitement from a pandemic.
-That's totally Rock n Roll.
-Lol.
-Growing up, what style of music were you guys listening to?
-When you mention Alabama, where you guys are from, generally you think of Country Music.
+KM: Growing up, what style of music were you guys listening to?
+When you mention your home town of Alabama, generally we think of Country Music.
 House of Curses is far from Country.

-JOSH: Well I named my first born Cash, if that says anything about me... lol.
-Solid country gold, the Zeppelins, Skynyrd’s, and the Floyd’s always be somewhere in the roots of the music I make, but I’m probably the only one in the group that will say it...
-Lol.
+JOSH: Well I named my first born Cash, if that says anything about me...
+LOL.
+Solid country gold, the Zeppelins, Skynyrd’s, and the Floyd’s always be somewhere in the roots of the music I make, but I’m probably the only one in the group that will admit that.
+LOL

 Dan, grew up in Michigan, and has about the most eclectic taste of music of anyone I’ve ever met.
-From 80s New Wave to the heaviest most obscure metal band you can think of, to some kinda female fronted French acapella something, but he’s always right about it... it’s always beautiful and always good.
-JP is straight 80s hair metal... lol.
+From 80's New Wave to the heaviest most obscure Metal band you can think of, to some kinda female fronted French A cappella something, but he’s always right about it... it’s always beautiful and always good.
+JP is straight 80's Hair Metal, LOL.
 I’m kidding, but he will fight you over Strypyr...
 I think our influences are so vast it’s hard to count em all, but they are all most definitely in there...